BryanLa/get-collab-branch-status/README.md

 # get-collab-branch-status

-Tool and process for getting review status info for a collab branch, in a specific repository.
-The tool:
+This repo contains a tool and process for getting the review status info for all files in a collab branch, in a specific repository.
+This is a process that can be used by PR reviewers to isolate a set of files for review, within a collab branch, allowing the review process to occur on a more granular level.

+The tool does the following:

 1. Sets and verifies the following Bash variables have been set correctly:
    1. The GitHub organization that contains the repository
    2. The GitHub repository